harryle95/Java_Server/README.md

 - `MismatchedData`: when the result of the PUT request is different from its data.
 Unique to content server.
 Error is simply logged.
 - `BackupNotFound`: when the system cannot find the backup files.
 Simply creates a new one if the current node is the master node, or request a backup file from system node.
+- `DataNotFound`: when the data related to the station ID is not found on the server.

 ### JSON Parsing: